chaoss/chaoss-africa/Hacktoberfest/Hacktoberfest.md

 *   **Create or Improve UI/UX Designs**: Think there’s a user interface that could be better?
 *   Visit the [CHAOSS Africa GitHub repository](https://github.com/chaoss/chaoss-africa)
 *   Look for issues tagged with the `Designers` `Hacktoberfest` or `Good First Issue` labels
-*   Once you find an issue that interests you, start by reading the details and engaging with @iamkingsleey if you need clarification.
+*   Once you find an issue that interests you, start by reading the details and engaging with [iamkingsleey](@iamkingsleey) if you need clarification.
 Your ideas could shape how thousands of users interact with CHAOSS.

-If you need further help, get in touch with @iamkingsleey

 ### 5. **Education**